Who is eligible for an ASH Bridge Grant?

-ASH members in good standing (at the time of application and throughout the application review and award period) who have submitted a hematology-related R01 (or equivalent) application to NIH in the past 18 months that was scored and not funded are eligible for an ASH Bridge Grant.
+ASH members in good standing (at the time of application and throughout the application review and award period) who have submitted a hematology-related R01 (or equivalent) application to the NIH in the past 18 months that was scored and not funded are eligible for an ASH Bridge Grant.
+View full eligibility requirements.

-I was a co-investigator (but not a PI) on an unsuccessful R01 application.
-Can that application be the underlying R01 for the bridge grant?
+I was a co-investigator (but not a principal investigator) on an unsuccessful R01 application.
+Can that application be the underlying R01 for the Bridge Grant?

-No, only R01s on which the bridge grant applicant played a PI or co-PI role can serve as the underlying R01 for the bridge grant application.
+No. Only R01s on which the Bridge Grant applicant played a principal investigator (PI) or co-PI role can serve as the underlying R01 for the Bridge Grant application.back to top

 ASH will accept the summary from the original submission.

-Yes, Type 2 R01s can be used as the as the basis for a bridge grant application.
+Yes.
+Type 2 R01s can be used as the basis for a Bridge Grant application.
 The Type 2 R01 must have been scored, and documentation from the NIH must be provided concerning the outcome of the R01 application.

-No, scores and percentiles are not used during the review of applications.
-All scores need to be redacted from documents including: Summary Statement, 2-page response and letters of recommendation.
+Yes.
+Scores and percentiles are not used during the review of applications.
+All scores need to be redacted from submitted documents, including the summary statement, two-page response, and letters of recommendation.

-ASH requires bridge grant applicants to submit "Written documentation from NIH concerning the outcome of the R01 submission."
+ASH requires Bridge Grant applicants to submit "written documentation from the NIH concerning the outcome of the R01 submission."
 What documentation will meet this requirement?

-The goal of such documentation is to assure ASH that the R01 application underlying the bridge grant submission will not be funded.
+The goal of such documentation is to assure ASH that the R01 application underlying the Bridge Grant submission will not be funded.
 The most likely documentation to meet this goal would be a written communication (a copy of an email is sufficient) from the responsible program officer that states your R01 grant was scored but unfunded.
-Note, that they will not need to include your score or percentile.back to top
+Please note that they will not need to include your score or percentile.back to top

 How can I donate to this effort?